alim1496/simple-react-ecommerce/README.md

 - **Vite:** A modern build tool that serves your code via native ES Module imports during development for faster performance.
 - **TypeScript:** A statically typed superset of JavaScript that enhances code quality and developer productivity.
 - **Redux Toolkit:** A simplified state management library for managing application state efficiently.
+- **Cypress:** A next-generation front-end testing tool designed for the modern web.

 ## Getting Started